01 Oct Capital Allowances on Lost Assets

-Where an asset has been lost or destroyed or the value of the asset has become negligible, it may be possible to take advantage of an allowable loss for capital gains tax purposes.
-It should be noted, however, that the loss will only be an allowable loss if any gain on the disposal of the asset would have been a chargeable gain.
+The value of the asset becomes negligible where an asset is lost or destroyed.
+It’s possible to take advantage of an allowable loss for capital gains tax purposes.
+The loss is an allowable loss if any gain on the disposal of the asset is a chargeable gain.

-A distinction is drawn between assets that have ceased to exist and those that have become of negligible value.
+A distinction is set between assets that no longer exist.
+That’s the asset that has negligible value.

 Negligible value claim

-If the asset still exists but has become of negligible value, as long as one of two conditions – A or B – is met, a negligible value claim can be made by the owner of the asset.
+If the asset still exists but has become of negligible value, as long as one of two conditions – A or B – is met, a negligible value claim is made by the owner of the asset.

-The legislation does not define ‘negligible’ but HMRC take the view that it means that is worth ‘next to nothing’.
+The legislation does not define ‘negligible’ but HMRC takes the view that it means that is worth ‘next to nothing’.

-Condition A is that the asset has become of negligible value while still owned by the person.
+Condition A is that the asset is negligible while still owned by the person.

 Condition B is that:

-- the disposal by which the person acquired the asset was a no gain/no loss disposal (as is the case between spouses and civil partners)
+- The disposal by which the person acquires the asset was a no gain/no loss disposal (as is the case between spouses and civil partners)

-For a negligible value claim to succeed, the asset must exist when the claim is made.
-If the asset has ceased to exist, for capital gains tax purposes there has been an actual disposal of the asset (as outlined above in relation to assets lost or destroyed).
+For a negligible value claim to succeed, the asset must exist where the claim takes place.
+If the asset ceases to exist, for capital gains tax purposes, there’s actual disposal of the asset.

 No time limit